Real-Time Chat

 Putting it all together

-The full flow is: the client resolves a session ID (from URL hash, localStorage, or a fresh one from the backend), connects both users with tokens granting publish and history access, loads existing chat messages by paginating through stored history via the Client HTTP API, then publishes and receives messages in real time.
+The full flow is: the client resolves a session ID (from URL hash, localStorage, or a fresh one from the backend), connects both users with tokens granting publish, reaction, and history access, loads existing chat messages by paginating through stored history via the Client HTTP API with expandReactions: true, then publishes and receives messages and reactions in real time.
 Chat messages are stored for 24 hours while typing indicators remain ephemeral.
-The session persists automatically — returning visitors see their previous conversation, and sharing the URL lets others join the same chat.
+Reactions attach to stored chat messages, inherit the parent message lifetime, and are visible immediately to live subscribers and later to users who reload the same session.
+The session persists automatically — returning visitors see their previous conversation and past reactions, and sharing the URL lets others join the same chat.

-For a deeper dive into each concept, see the Client HTTP API documentation, the Message Storage (store) claim, the History Access (historyStart) claim, and the Client Messages documentation.
+For a deeper dive into each concept, see the Client HTTP API documentation, the Message Storage (store) claim, the History Access (historyStart) claim, the Message Reactions (react) claim, and the Client Messages documentation.